undergrad-partner-school

 Student Organizations

 This number includes sororities and fraternities.
-At this school, 13% of male students are members of social organizations, while that percentage is 17 for female students.
-If you are interested in music, you can join the The University of Tennessee at Chattanooga band or chorus.
+12 percent of male and 16 of female students are involved in different organizations at The University of Tennessee at Chattanooga.
+Those interested in music can join the The University of Tennessee at Chattanooga band or chorus.
 There is a drama club you can join if acting is something that interests you.
 You have a passion for media and communication?
 The University of Tennessee at Chattanooga publishes its own newspaper and has its own radio station.

 Student Services